MrOctopus/nl_online/README.md

 # nl_online
 This repository functions as a common repository for popular .psc sources, some of which are automatically updated.

-This repository will always keep the .psc sources for the following libraries up to date:

 ## Always up-to-date libraries
 * [SKSE64](https://github.com/ianpatt/skse64)
 * [JContainers (64-bit)](https://github.com/ryobg/JContainers)